AgoraIO/video-sdk-samples-android/README.md

 The runnable code examples are:

-- [SDK quickstart](./sdk_quickstart/) - The minimum code you need to integrate high-quality, low-latency Video Calling features into your app using Video SDK.
+- [SDK quickstart](./sdk_quickstart/) - The minimum code you need to integrate high-quality, low-latency Video.
+- [Authentication workflow](./authentication_workflow/) - Connect securely to a channel using an authentication token obtained from a token server.
+  Calling features into your app using Video SDK.
 - [Call quality best practice](./call_quality/) - How to use Video SDK features to ensure optimal audio and video quality in your app.

 ## Run a sample project